TAKE ACTION

 -

-There is an abundance of data and research to support Redfish regulation changes from the DNR's Coastal Resource Division including feedback from two (2) Redfish Town Hall Meetings, a Satisfaction Survey, two (2) Redfish Public Hearings and an official Open Comment Survey.
+There is an abundance of data and research to support Redfish regulation changes from the DNR's Coastal Resource Division including feedback from two (2) Redfish Town Hall Meetings, two (2) Redfish Public Hearings and an official Open Comment Survey.

 -